About the Courseware

 Key Features and Benefits

-- Available for August 2022 class starts, the Online Lab will be delivered in Paradigm's cloud-based Cirrus 2.0 platform.
+- The Online Lab will be delivered in Paradigm's cloud-based Cirrus 2.0 platform.
 No installations required!

 - Students can access the Online Lab anytime, anywhere using a PC or Chromebook with an internet connection.